hienphamle/HienPhamLe/README.md

 Hi 👋 My name is Hien
 =====================

-I am a Data Analyst with **over 5 years of experience in business operations**, **sharp analytical thinking**, and **excellent communication skills**.
-With **solid technical data analysis expertise**, I thrive at transforming raw data into actionable insights that help businesses continuously improve performance.
+With a background in Financial Management and over 5 years of experience in business operations, I possess **solid business knowledge across finance, marketing, and sale**s, along with **effective communication skills**. **Proficient in SQL, Python, and Power BI**, I have successfully completed several end-to-end data analytics projects.
+This blend of technical expertise, soft skills, and business knowledge enables me to thrive at transforming raw data into actionable insights that drive business performance.

 Hard Skills:
 - Data analysis tools (**SQL, Python, Power BI**)